-High-Heat-25 sec after the gas valve GV-M is energized the BLWM is energized at HI HEAT speed.
-Simultaneously, the electronic air cleaner (EAC-1) terminal is energized and remains energized as long as the BLWM is energized.
+High-heat - 25 sec after the gas valve GV-M is opened the BLWM is turned ON at high-heat airflow.
+Simultaneously, the humidifier terminal HUM and electronic air cleaner terminal EAC-1 are energized and remain energized throughout the heating cycle.

 - f.
-Switching from Low-to High-Heat-If the furnace control CPU switches from low-heat to high-heat, the furnace control CPU will switch the inducer motor IDM speed from low to high.
+Switching from Low- to High-Heat If the furnace control CPU switches from low-heat to high-heat, the furnace control CPU will switch the inducer motor IDM speed from low to high.
 The high-heat pressure switch relay HPSR is de-energized to close the NC contact.
 When sufficient pressure is available the high-heat pressure switch HPS closes, and the high-heat gas valve solenoid GV-HI is energized.
-The blower motor BLWM will switch to HI HEAT speed five sec after the furnace control CPU switches from low-heat to high-heat. - g.
-Switching from High- to Low-Heat-The furnace control CPU will not switch from high-heat to low-heat while the thermostat R-to-W circuit is closed when using a single stage thermostat. - h.
-Blower-OFF Delay-When the thermostat is satisfied, the R to W circuit is opened, de-energizing the gas valve GV-M, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
+The blower motor BLWM will transition to high-heat airflow five sec after the furnace control CPU switches from low-heat to high-heat. - g.
+Switching from High- to Low-Heat The furnace control CPU will not switch from high-heat to low-heat while the thermostat R-to-W circuit is closed when using a single-stage thermostat. - h.
+Blower-Off Delay When the thermostat is satisfied, the R to W circuit is opened, de-energizing the gas valve GV-M, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
 The inducer motor IDM will remain energized for a 15-sec post-purge period.
-The blower motor BLWM and air cleaner terminal EAC-1 will remain energized for 90, 120, 150, or 180 sec (depending on selection at blower-OFF delay switches).
+The blower motor BLWM and air cleaner terminal EAC-1 will remain energized at low-heat airflow or transition to lowheat airflow for 90, 120, 150, or 180 sec (depending on selection at blower-OFF delay switches).
 The furnace control CPU is factory-set for a 120-sec blower-OFF delay.

-Two-Stage Thermostat and Two-Stage Heating See Fig. 35 and 36 for thermostat connections)
+2. Two-Stage Thermostat and Two-Stage Heating See Fig. 35 and 36 for thermostat connections.

-NOTE: In this mode the LHT must be ON to select the low-heat only operation mode in response to closing the thermostat R-to-W1 circuit.
-Closing the thermostat R-to-W1-and-W2 circuits always causes high-heat operation, regardless of the setting of the low-heat-only switch.
+NOTE: In this mode the low-heat only switch SW1-2 must be ON to select the low-heat only operation mode in response to closing the thermostat R-to-W1 circuit.
+Closing the thermostat R-to-W1-and-W2 circuits always causes high-heat operation, regardless of the setting of the low-heat only switch.

-The wall thermostat "calls for heat", closing the R-to-W1 circuit for low-heat or closing the R-to-W1 and-W2 circuits for high-heat.
+The wall thermostat "calls for heat", closing the R-to-W1 circuit for low-heat or closing the R-to-W1-and-W2 circuits for high-heat.
 The furnace control performs a self-check, verifies the low-heat and high-heat pressure switch contacts LPS and HPS are open, and starts the inducer motor IDM in high-speed.

-The start up and shut down functions and delays described in item 1. above apply to the 2-stage heating mode as well, except for switching from low- to high-heat and vice versa.
+The start up and shut down functions and delays described in item 1. above apply to the 2-stage heating mode as well, except for switching from low- to high-Heat and vice versa.